Byron White: Early life and education

 White was born in Fort Collins, Colorado, on June 8, 1917.
 His father, A. Albert White, managed a local lumber company.
-His mother, Maude Elizabeth (Burger), was the daughter of German immigrants.
+His mother, Maude Elizabeth, was the daughter of German immigrants.
 He had one older brother, Clayton "Sam" Samuel White.
 Neither parent graduated high school, which was not unusual for farming communities at the time, but they instilled in their sons a heavy emphasis on education and took active roles in the local community.
 White and his brother were raised in the nearby town of Wellington where they attended the local high school.
-As a young student, White worked odd jobs to support his family during the town's decline in the 1920s; these included roles in harvesting beets, shoveling coal, and hard construction work among other forms of manual labor.
+As a young student, White worked odd jobs to support his family during the town's decline in the 1920s; these included roles in harvesting beets, shoveling coal, and hard construction work, among other forms of manual labor.
 In his junior year, he and his brother rented out land and spent long hours in the fields, during which time White adopted a nearly lifelong habit of smoking.

-Sam, four years White's senior, became an accomplished student and athlete that graduated as valedictorian, earning a scholarship to study at the University of Colorado, where he was later elected by the university to become a Rhodes Scholar.
+Sam, four years White's senior, became an accomplished student and athlete who graduated as valedictorian, earning a scholarship to study at the University of Colorado, where he was later elected by the university to become a Rhodes Scholar.
 Whereas Sam was a gregarious and socially active child, White was described as a taciturn boy who "was very quiet, measuring every single word, showing no emotion, and revealing nothing."

 White excelled academically in high school, graduating in 1934 as the class valedictorian with the highest grades in the school's history.
 He studied diligently in order to attain a scholarship to attend college, later describing his philosophy in Wellington as "do your work and don't be late for dinner."
 White followed his brother's footsteps in attending the University of Colorado Boulder on the scholarship offered to all Colorado high school valedictorians, intending to go to medical school and major in chemistry.
 Though he joined the Phi Gamma Delta fraternity on campus, he stuck to a strict routine of working and studying with little to no social life.
 However, he would become a star athlete after playing as an All-American halfback for the Colorado Buffaloes football team, winning a series of victories to become among the most acclaimed players in the country.